phiresky/masters-thesis/content/4_contribution.md

 #### Bayesian Aggregation {#sec:bayesianagg}

-For the bayesian aggregation, we introduze $z$ as the aggregated latent variable with $$e_{k→G}=:μ_z.$$ $z$ is seen as a random variable with a Gaussian
+For the bayesian aggregation, we introduce $z$ as the aggregated latent variable with $$e_{k→G}=:μ_z.$$ $z$ is seen as a random variable with a Gaussian
 distribution: